 As agriculture continues to intensify, becomes more reliant on mechanisation and supply chains more integrated, the impact of natural disasters is likely to increase.

 QFF has managed the relief and recovery of several severe natural disasters including Cyclones Larry (2006) and Yasi (2011), the 2011 Queensland floods, flooding associated with Cyclone Oswald (2013), Cyclone Marcia (2015), Cyclone Debbie (2017), the North and Far North Queensland Monsoon flooding event, and the long term drought.
 Our role in these events has been to manage the industry recovery program, ensuring landholders can access the information, advice and support they need to recover.
 Learn more about QFF’s projects in natural disaster resilience and recovery HERE.

 Planning and preparing for a natural disaster is equally important work that complements the recovery work QFF undertakes.
 Natural disaster resilience planning projects are critical to the agricultural sector’s response to natural disasters.
 QFF has taken a leading national role in the delivery of natural disaster resilience with state and national projects aiming to reduce the impact of natural disasters on the agricultural sector through improved preparedness.
 The work conducted in this area is also predicted to have flow-on effects for supply chain partners and consumers.

 Natural disasters is available on a purpose-built QFF website: farmerdisasertsupport.org.au.
 The site has a simple postcode and industry search function that provides a one stop shop of all industry specific, local, state, federal and not-for-profit assistance available in your local area.

-The service is designed for Farmers from all industries and is designed to save farmers time and frustration in the aftermath of an event.
-This site has been built by industry for industry to get you back on your feet and better prepared for the next event.
+The service is designed for farmers from all industries and is designed to save time and frustration in the aftermath of an event.
+This site has been built by industry for industry to get farmers back on their feet and better prepared for the next event.